Mixer controller

 This is the bit that looks for all the processes that have audio playing and thus have adjustable levels.

-It calls Process.GetProcessesByName() which will return an array of all the matching Processes after that, it starts gathering all the processes that have an ISimpleAudioVolume object and stores them in a list.
+after that, it starts gathering all the processes that have an ISimpleAudioVolume

 Because this function will be called very rapidly when there is serial data incomming, I added a limit for it to only run in 5 second windows.
-This fixes a ton of cpu usage because of the scanning through all these processes.

-It stores the Processes that have an audio object in appObjects, which is a keyvalue pair.
+that have an audio object in appObjects

-— We can later use this keyvalue pair to quickly get a list of all a program’s audio emitting processes by going chromeProcs[] = appObjects["chrome"].
+— We can later use this keyvalue pair to quickly get a list of all a program’s audio emitting processes by going chromeProcs[] = appObjects["chrome"]

 Serial communication

-The moment the program receives any serial data on the COMPORT the function literally named callback() will trigger allowing us the handle these events accordingly.
+The moment the program receives any serial data on the COMPORT

 setProgramVolume()

-This function will call updateAudioObjectList() to update the appObjects[] pair, after that it simply uses the keyvalue pair to find all the processes that need their volume changed and pass those PIDs to SetApplicationVolume()
+pair, after that it simply uses the keyvalue pair to find all the processes that need their volume changed and pass those PIDs

 Action shots